 In order to reach our full potential in everything that we do, we need to give people what they want.
 If we are not providing what people want, then we will not have jobs.
 It is as simple as that.

 But there are always jobs, more than you might believe.

-I have seen at least ten news stories on television in the last month or so where carpenters, electricians, and all sorts of people who have lost their jobs with the housing bust in Las Vegas, Florida, and elsewhere have made this declaration.
+I have seen at least ten news stories on television in the last month or so where carpenters, electricians, and many people who have lost their jobs with the housing bust in Las Vegas, Florida, and elsewhere have made this declaration.

 When you read the paper, you see the same thing.
 It could be a giant protest occurring in France or Germany, where people are declaring, “There are no jobs!”
-All over the world people seem to be declaring, “There are no jobs!
+All over the world, people seem to declare, “There are no jobs!
 There’s nothing to be done!
 There’s no work to be found!
 The world is awful!”

-What people should be saying is “There are not the same jobs!”
+What people should say is “There are not the same jobs!”
 Because there are always jobs out there.
 Always.
 Jobs do not go away.
 Jobs change, people become interested in different things, the world changes direction–but there is always work to be done.

 Even in the most inhospitable and economically ravaged areas, you will find people employed.
 Find the worst neighborhood in America and you will see countless people employed.
 You will always see people employed.

 These jobs never go away.
 They may not be the jobs that everyone wants to do, but they are there.
 They exist because people require certain things, and there will always be jobs for the people who provide these things.